HassanYousafzai/Sentiment-Analysis-of-Amazon-Fine-Food-Reviews/README.md

 - The Sentiment140 dataset creators for providing the data.
 - TensorFlow and NLTK communities for their excellent libraries and documentation.

-You can copy the content within the `<xaiArtifact>` tags (excluding the tags themselves) and paste it directly into your `README.md` file on GitHub.
-Make sure to replace `your-username` in the clone command with your actual GitHub username.